Shareholders' Resolution (UK)

 What to Include in Your Shareholders' Resolution (UK)

 The company information section identifies the company by its full registered name, Companies House registration number, and registered office address.
-This information is important to identify the specific legal entity passing the resolution and to ensure the resolution corresponds to the correct company record at Companies House.
+This information is important to identify the specific legal entity passing the resolution and to confirm the resolution corresponds to the correct company record at Companies House.

 The type of resolution specifies whether this is an ordinary resolution (majority of more than 50%) or a special resolution (majority of at least 75%).
 This is fundamental because the wrong type of resolution may be invalid if the Companies Act or the articles require a specific type for the decision in question.